stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## JSON Schema

 The SMD JSON schema block is an MD code block with an additional `json_schema` language tag.
 The contents of the code fence should be the JSON schema object to be rendered.
-The primary language tag can be `YAML, `YML`, or `JSON`.
+The primary language tag can be `YAML`, `YML`, or `JSON`.

 ```json json_schema
 {